-Sarah, wife to Jacob & mommy to Landyn (7) and Khloe (5)
+Sarah, wife to Jacob & mommy to Landyn (7) Khloe (5) and baby Cayden.

 I'm also rather large (34I) and I promise you, you will not smother your child.
 I nursed Naomi for 2.5 years and I plan to nurse this one at least 2 years as well.
 I don't respond well to a pump so I doubt I'll pump at all.